yihong1120/YOLOv8-License-Plate-Insights/README.md

 ## Experiment

-we set up an test with the parameters:
+We conducted an experiment with the following parameters:
 - num_augmentations = 5
 - epochs = 100
 - model_name = yolov8n.pt

 ![train_output](./medias/train_output.png)

-1. `Confusion Matrix Normalized`: This chart shows the normalized results of the model's predictions.
+1. `Confusion Matrix Normalized`: This chart shows the normalised results of the model's predictions.
 The strong diagonal entries (0.95 for 'license' and 1.00 for 'background') indicate that the model is performing very well, with high true positive rates and low false negatives and false positives.

 2. `Precision-Recall Curve`: This curve is used to evaluate the performance of the object detection model at different thresholds.
 The high area under the curve (AUC) of 0.928 is excellent, suggesting that the model is able to differentiate between the 'license' class and all other classes with high precision and recall.